 Many festivals have been cancelled due to COVID-19 this year – but that doesn’t mean we can’t enjoy what they have to offer virtually.

 But in spite of challenges and set-backs in the classical music world – which are all too real and heartbreaking – disruption from COVID-19 has also inspired creativity and new ways of sharing the joys of music.
 From balcony baritones and distanced duets, to making music in livings rooms with children, pets and stray housemates in tow, we’ve seen a lot.

 And the world’s greatest festivals are no exception.
-The likes of Glyndebourne and George Enescu International have all jumped online to present new virtual offerings of what they do best this summer.
+The likes of Glyndebourne and Verbier have all jumped online to present new virtual offerings of what they do best this summer.
 Here are some of our top picks.

 VOCES8 Foundation’s ‘Live from London’

 ‘Live from London’ is a new online festival featuring beautiful music from some of the world’s best vocal ensembles, including The Sixteen (The Voices of Classic FM), VOCES8, I Fagiolini, Stile Antico, The Gesualdo Six, Apollo5 and The Swingles.